Summary of Beowulf

 - Raffel Chapter 2

-Summary: After the banquet, Grendel attacks killing 30 sleeping warriors and carries them to his lair to eat.
-A great outcry goes up in the morning.
-The next night the attack is repeated.
-The assault continues for 12 years and Hearot is emptied of people.
-Only the mead hall is attacked and not the throne room.
-King Hrothgar’s counsilors debate what they can do and pray to their old gods, hoping for help from hell.
+Summary: After the banquet, Grendel attacked killing thirty sleeping warriors and carried them to his lair to eat.
+A great outcry arose in the morning.
+The next night the attack was repeated.
+The assault continued for twelve years and Hearot Hall emptied of people.
+Only the mead hall was attacked and not the throne room.
+King Hrothgar’s counsilors debated what they could do and prayed to their old gods, hoping for help from hell.
 They did not know God as a loving father.

 IV.
 Beowulf Hears and Sets Out